2 dead in submerged car as California storm worries spread

 Acosta told the Mercury News in San Jose there was “overwhelming rain” rising rapidly in the underpass when firefighters responded to a call for help shortly before 6 a.m.
 It took several hours to drain the area, which is when authorities discovered the bodies.
 An investigation is underway.

 The precautions for Southern California came as precipitation that had mostly been falling in Northern California this week spread throughout the state.
-Potentially heavy rain could start late Thursday in the southern part of the state.
+Potentially heavy rain was expected late Thursday in the southern part of the state.

+Firefighters used a litter basket to rescue a man stranded on a bridge pillar above the flowing Los Angeles River.

 The National Weather Service issued an advisory for minor flooding of roadways and low-lying areas in counties around San Francisco Bay and an avalanche warning was posted for eastern Sierra Nevada backcountry areas in Mono and Inyo counties.

+Tire chains were required on several major routes through the Sierra, and flooding closed a stretch of coastal Highway 1 in San Luis Obispo County and a section of U.S. 101 in Santa Barbara County.

-Forecasters also issued a flood watch for areas east and southeast of Los Angeles starting Thursday evening because of possible heavy overnight rain fed by an atmospheric river, a long plume of moisture from the Pacific Ocean.
+Forecasters issued a flood watch for areas east and southeast of Los Angeles starting Thursday evening because of possible heavy overnight rain fed by an atmospheric river, a long plume of moisture from the Pacific Ocean.

 Evacuation warnings were issued by Orange County authorities for three canyons near a wildfire burn scar where rain last week unleashed muddy torrents.
 Warnings were also issued by San Bernardino County authorities for a half-dozen mountain areas.

-Elsewhere, tire chains were required on several major routes through the Sierra Nevada and a stretch of coastal Highway 1 was closed south of Big Sur due to weather, according to the California Department of Transportation.

 Periods of rain and snow were predicted for California through Christmas and into next week.
+Snow levels in the north could drop to 1,000 feet (300 meters) or lower by Sunday, forecasters said, warning holiday travelers to be ready.

+“Foothill locations that do not normally receive snow should prepare for winter conditions, especially from Sunday morning through Tuesday morning,” the Sacramento weather office said.